Analysis | Do Republicans love Donald Trump as they once did?

 On the eve of the 2020 election, 54 percent of Republicans and independents who lean Republican said they considered themselves more a supporter of Trump than of the Republican Party, compared with 38 percent who said they considered themselves more a supporter of the Republican Party.
 By January 2021, views were evenly divided, with 46 percent saying Trump and 46 percent saying the GOP.

-The latest poll, released last weekend, shows a reversal in attitudes when compared with the pre-election 2020 survey and a further decline from last January.
+The latest poll, released last weekend, shows a reversal in attitudes, compared with the pre-election 2020 survey, and a further decline from last January.
 Today, 56 percent of Republicans say they are more supporters of the party than of Trump, while 36 percent say they are more supporters of Trump than the party.

 This is just one data point for measuring Trump, but some of the shifts are striking.
-Since October 2020, he’s lost 26 points among White Republicans without college degrees and 21 points among conservative Republicans.
-He’s lost 18 points among Republican men and 17 points among Republican women.
-He’s lost 23 points among Republicans ages 65 and older and 19 points among White evangelical Republicans.
+Since October 2020, he has lost 26 points among White Republicans without college degrees and 21 points among conservative Republicans.
+He has lost 18 points among Republican men and 17 points among Republican women.
+He has lost 23 points among Republicans ages 65 and older and 19 points among White evangelical Republicans.

-For years, Trump bragged that his support was near universal within his party.
-Tweet after tweet — before he was banned from Twitter — came forth proclaiming the rank-and-file’s love affair with their leader.
+For years, Trump bragged that his support was near-universal within his party.
+Tweet after tweet — before he was banned from Twitter — came forth proclaiming the rank and file’s love affair with their leader.
 He still has high favorable ratings among Republicans.
 After all, he did restore them to the presidency, if only for four years.
 But his current approval ratings are not quite what they were before Jan.
 6, 2021.

 The latest Economist/YouGov poll finds that 82 percent of Republicans have a favorable impression of Trump, including 59 percent who view him very favorably.
 In December 2020, 91 percent viewed him favorably, including 74 percent who viewed him very favorably.